Developing policies that place equity at the forefront takes time, resources, a commitment to learn, and a dedication to be inclusive.

 - Re-examine terms and wording choices, and revise the Equity Statement with feedback in mind.

-Equity is central to the City of Hillsboro’s mission and core values.
-Equity, particularly racial equity, is essential to providing exceptional public services and creating an inclusive and safe work environment for everyone.
+We acknowledge that equity, particularly racial equity, is essential to providing exceptional public services — and to creating an inclusive and safe work environment for everyone.

-The City recognizes that people of color and other communities have been historically marginalized and excluded – both intentionally and unintentionally – from constructing the institutions that govern our lives and the services we depend on to protect our health, safety, and well-being.
+The City recognizes that people of color and other communities continue to be marginalized and excluded – both intentionally and unintentionally — from constructing the institutions that govern our lives and the services we depend on to protect our health, safety, and well-being.
 We further acknowledge that structural and cultural barriers impact access to, and representation in, City government.

 To realize our mission and core values, the City of Hillsboro commits to integrating equity into the fabric of our organization and the delivery of public services in pursuit of equal, fair, and just outcomes for all.

-For more background information on the Draft Equity Statement, read the Equity Team staff report.
+For more background information on the revised draft Equity Statement, read the Equity Team staff report.

 Cultural Arts Action Plan